andremano/gisdata/source/data-entry.rst

 Data Entry
 ==========

-In this exercise, you will create spatial data from scratch through digitization, a form of data entry.
+In this exercise, you will create spatial data from scratch through digitalization, a form of data entry.
 You will learn how to design a data model and ensure topological correctness.
 Additionally, the exercise demonstrates a common spatial data workflow: converting tabular data into a spatial format.

 Direct Spatial Data Acquisition